grafana/tempo/docs/tempo/website/setup/setup-cluster/linux.md

 # Deploy on Linux

-This guide provides a step-by-step process for installing Grafana Enterprise Traces (GET) on Linux.
+This guide provides a step-by-step process for installing Tempo on Linux.
 It assumes you have access to a Linux machine and the permissions required to deploy a service with network and filesystem access.
-At the end of this guide, you will have deployed a single GET instance on a single node.
+At the end of this guide, you will have deployed a single Tempo instance on a single node.

 ## Before you begin

 To follow this guide, you need:

-- A running Grafana Enterprise instance (see [installation instructions](https://grafana.com/docs/grafana/latest/setup-grafana/installation/))
+- A running Grafana instance (see [installation instructions](https://grafana.com/docs/grafana/latest/setup-grafana/installation/))
-- A valid GET license with an associated GET cluster name
 - An Amazon S3 compatible object store
 <!-- - Git and Docker installed to run the TNS app -->